teocci/RealtimeBoard/README.md

 1. Choose File > New Project from the main menu.
 2. Select Java Enterprise.
 Click Next.
 3. Type RealtimeBoard for the the Project Name and set the Project Location.
-4. Type org.sample for the Group Id.
+4. Type net.teocci for the Group Id.
 Click Next.
 5. Select GlassFish Server 4.1 for the Server.
 6. Set the Java EE Version to Java EE 7 Web.
 Click Finish.